牛蜱熱

 cattle tick fever

-Cattle tick fever is a fatal disease that is mainly transmitted by cattle ticks, and can even be contracted through dog fights.
-There are two main types of cattle tick parasites in Hong Kong, namely Escherichia and Babesia.
-Once your dog develops cattle tick fever, clinical signs include whitening of the teeth, loss of physical strength, anorexia, weight loss, fever, and spontaneous bleeding.
+Tick fever is a potentially fatal disease that is primarily transmitted by ticks and can even be contracted during dog fights.
+There are two main types of tick parasites in Hong Kong, namely Ashilischeri and Babesia.
+Once your dog is infected with tick fever, clinical signs include whitening of the gums, loss of strength, anorexia, weight loss, fever and spontaneous bleeding.

-Once a dog is confirmed to be suffering from cattle tick fever, medical treatment is necessary, but this does not mean that the infection can be completely eliminated.
-This means that the dog may have the possibility of recurrence of cattle tick fever in the future.
-If the dog is only severely anemic, a blood transfusion is necessary.
-However, it is worth noting that blood transfusion carries potential risks, such as allergic reactions, acute hemolysis, shock, etc. These transfusion reactions can also be fatal.
-So as veterinarians we often recommend prevention over cure.
+Once a dog is confirmed to have tick fever, it must be treated with medication, but this does not mean that the infection can be completely eliminated.
+It means that the dog may have a recurrence of tick fever in the future.
+If the dog is severely anemic, a blood transfusion is necessary.
+However, it is worth noting that blood transfusions carry potential risks, such as allergic reactions, acute hemolysis, shock, etc. These transfusion reactions can also be fatal.
+Therefore, as veterinarians, we often recommend prevention rather than cure.

-Monthly anti-cattle tick neck drops are the most commonly used method.
-In addition to being safe and quick, they are also easy to use.
-The cattle ticks that attach to the dog's body are killed before they can transmit the germs of cattle tick fever.
-If you often take your dog to the park or hiking, you may choose to use neck drops every two weeks to ensure safety.
-But remember, even if your dog lives primarily indoors, regular parasite control is essential.
+Monthly tick drops are the most common method.
+Besides being safe, quick and easy to use, ticks attached to the dog's body are killed before they can transmit tick fever.
+If you often take your dog to the park or hiking, you can choose to use tick drops once every two weeks to ensure safety.
+But remember that even if your dog mainly stays indoors, regular parasite control is essential.

-Cattle tick tape is another method of controlling cattle ticks, but its effectiveness is greatly reduced once it comes into contact with water.
-If a dog swallows the cattle tick tape, it may also cause poisoning and must be treated with medication immediately.
+Tick tape is another method of controlling ticks, but its effectiveness is greatly reduced once it comes into contact with water.
+If a dog swallows a tick tape, it may cause poisoning and must be treated with medication immediately.

-Anti-cattle tick sprays can be used for added protection.
-Since cattle ticks can thrive in areas not sprayed, anti-cattle tick sprays should be used in conjunction with other anti-cattle tick products.
-Remember to use spray on all parts of your dog's body before going out, including areas where cattle ticks are common, such as paws, ears and tail.
+Tick spray can be used to enhance protection.
+Since ticks can survive in places not sprayed, tick spray should be used together with other tick products.
+Before going out, remember to use the spray on all parts of the dog's body, including parts of the body where ticks are commonly found, such as the paws, ears and tail.

-When taking your dog out, they must be on a leash to prevent dog fights.
-It is more important to avoid them walking into grass where cattle ticks are more common.
+When you take your dog out, you must put them on a leash to prevent fighting between dogs.
+More importantly, avoid them walking into grass with more ticks.

-No preventive product can provide 100% protection.
-Therefore, the most important thing is to check the dog's body and the inside and outside of the mattress every day.
-Also check the measures after every time you go out, especially as mentioned above. and common parts of the body.
-If you see a cattle tick, you should remove it immediately and place it in a sealed container with alcohol.
-Do not throw it away casually, because the vitality of Niubi is very strong, and it is very likely that it will continue to stay in your residence and cause trouble.
-If you have any concerns, bring them to your veterinarian for confirmation.
+No preventive product can provide 100% protection, so it is important to check your dog's body and the inside and outside of the mattress every day.
+You should also take good care of the body after each outing, especially the common body parts mentioned above.
+If you see a tick, you should remove it immediately and put it in a sealed container containing alcohol.
+Do not discard it casually, because the tick is very resilient and may continue to stay in your home.
+If you have any doubts, take it to your veterinarian for confirmation.

 ==================

-NPV Non-Profit Veterinary Services Association 24 Hour Hospitals and Clinics
+NPV Non-Profit Veterinary Services Association 24-hour hospital and clinic

 WhatsApp: